Search for celebrities on Ancestry.com!Julian C. Crane

 John Anthony Caro died unexpectedly on Jan.
 21, 2003, at his home in Davis.
 Born on Feb.
 18, 1923, in San Francisco to Jose and Josephine Caro, he was 79 years old.
 He was one of four children born to the couple.

 He faithfully and honorably served his country in the U.S. Navy during World War II.
 While stationed in Australia, he met his wife, Doreen L. Clark.
-The two were married on July 18, 1945.
+The two were marriage on July 18, 1945.
 Soon after, he was separated from his wife and son for one year until they were reunited in San Francisco, where they lived for two years.

 The family lived briefly in San Mateo and Redwood City before moving to San Carlos in 1948; they remained for the next 50 years and raised their four children there.